Post Summary: The Complete Packing List For The Coziest Weekend In!

 Pants With Pockets

 It might seem obvious to wear pants with pockets but honestly the more the better!
-We love these Carhartt Utility leggings for women, because they have front, back, AND side pockets to keep your hands free for climbing and hiking.
+We love The North Face Dune Sky Pocket Leggings, because they have deep side pockets to keep your hands free for climbing and hiking.

 Jean Jacket